simonpf/inverse_theory_exercise_b/README.md

 MATLAB arrays.

 -   `y_database`: \(35000 \times 6\) array containing the simulated brightness temperatures
-    for the retrieval databse.
+    in Kelvin for the retrieval databse.
--   `iwp_database`: \(35000 \times 1\) array containing the IWP values corresponding
+-   `iwp_database`: \(35000 \times 1\) array containing the IWP values in \(kg / m^2\)
-    to the simulated brightness temperatures in `y_database`.
+    corresponding to the simulated brightness temperatures in `y_database`.
 -   `y_validation`: Additional simulated brightness temperatures to test the retrieval.
 -   `iwp_validation`: IWP values corresponding to the brightness temperatures in `y_validation`.
--   `gmi_tbs_0, gmi_tbs_1`: Data from two different GMI orbits containing observations of the tropical storm Saola.
+-   `gmi_tbs_0, gmi_tbs_1`: Observed brightness temperatures in Kelvin from two different GMI orbits containing observations of the tropical storm Saola.
 The observations displayed below show orbit 0, but feel free to use orbit 1 as well.

 ## BMCI